nalkon/nalkon.github.io/index.markdown

 <div markdown="1" id="grey-bckgrd">
 # Who is This For
   * Non-technical founders who are about to embark on their journey or are at the beginning of technical product development
-  * Founders who already spent money and resources and were "burned" by a not-so-simple world of technical product development
+  * Founders who already spent money and resources and were "burned" by the not-so-simple world of technical product development
   * Startups who already have a product and want to move to the next stage
 </div>